2016 Rural Health Awards nominations

 Each year NRHA honors outstanding individuals and organizations in the field of rural health who have dedicated their time and talents to improving the health and well being of others.
 Previous recipients have stretched the boundaries of possibility by forging innovative programs and services, making rural life healthier and more compassionate.

-Nominations are now open.
-Deadline is February 11, 2014.
-Consider nominating your favorite rural health professional or organization so that they may be honored nationally for their contributions to rural health.
+Nominations are now closed for 2016.
+Next year, consider nominating your favorite rural health individual, program or organization so that they may be honored nationally for their contributions to rural health.
 Selections will be made solely on the basis of a 300-500 word narrative, which is part of the nomination form.
+To ensure accountability, either the nominee or nominator must have a connection to NRHA through membership.
 No more than three nominations per individual or organization will be accepted.
 If more than three nominations are received, only the first three received will be given consideration.
 To ensure an equal platform, no letters of recommendation will be accepted.

 If you have questions about the Rural Health Awards, contact Donna Douglas.